-The number of annihilation candidates finally obtained from the entire data set and divided in the 8 slides of ECAL are reported in Table 1.21.
-The distributions of the $\Delta \phi$ coordinates used to derive them are shown in Figure ??, with the distribution for the entire data set shown in 1.38.
-In addition, the selection has been applied separately in the different runs and the
+The number of annihilation candidates finally obtained from the entire data set and divided in the 8 slides of ECAL are reported in Table 1.20.
+The distributions of the $\Delta \phi$ coordinates used to derive them are shown in Figure ??, with the distribution for the entire data set shown in

-Table 1.20: Annihilation yields measured fitting the background of the $\Delta \phi$ distribution for each azimuthal ECAL bin and the relative ratio of the yields with to respect the higher one for events passing the event and photon selections.
+Table 1.19: Annihilation yields measured fitting the background of the $\Delta \phi$ distribution for each azimuthal ECAL bin and the relative ratio of the yields with to respect the higher one for events passing the event and photon selections.